 Why am I telling you all this?

-You can have anxiety and travel on your own.
+It is possible to conquer anxieties over time.
+I am living proof you can have anxiety and travel on your own.

 It was travel that transformed me and helped me change my life.